viddiai/Intressebevakare_Claude/replit.md

 - GET `/api/leads/:id/email-decline` - Decline via email link (redirects after action)

 All acceptance endpoints enforce that only the assigned seller can accept/decline their leads.

+**Lead Reassignment Endpoints:**
+- GET `/api/users/sellers` - Get list of all sellers (accessible by any authenticated user)
+- POST `/api/leads/:id/reassign-to-seller` - Reassign a pending lead to another seller
+  - Request body: `{newSellerId: string}`
+  - Validates lead is assigned to current user and has pending acceptance status
+  - Uses database transaction for atomicity
+  - Increments `leadsReassignedCount` for current user
+  - Creates audit log entry tracking the reassignment

 #### Authentication and Authorization
 Replit OAuth (OIDC) is the primary authentication method, syncing user profiles and using session-based authentication with PostgreSQL persistence.
 Authorization is role-based (MANAGER, SALJARE), enforced by middleware on API routes and reflected in the frontend UI.
 Security measures include secure cookies, environment variable secrets, input validation with Zod, and Argon2 for password hashing.